Beautiful pairs

-The set $\cF_V(K)$ can be seen as a model theoretic analogue of the Zariski-Riemann space associated to $V$. \end{enumerate} Suppose now that $T_k$ corresponds to the theory of trivial elementary pairs of $\ACF$. \begin{enumerate}[resume, leftmargin=*] \item When $T_\Gamma$ is the theory of trivial pairs of DOAG, $\cF$ corresponds to the class of realized types. \item When $T_\Gamma$ corresponds to the class of bounded types, the class $\cF$ corresponds to those definable types which are orthogonal to the residue field sort and $p_{+\infty}$.
+The set $\cF_V(K)$ can be seen as a model theoretic analogue of the Zariski-Riemann space associated to $V$ following the same approach as identifying $\widehat{V}$ as the Berkovich analytification $V^{an}$ in~\cite[Chapter 14.1]{HL}.
+(See also (2) above.) \end{enumerate} Suppose now that $T_k$ corresponds to the theory of trivial elementary pairs of $\ACF$. \begin{enumerate}[resume, leftmargin=*, label=(\arabic*)] \item When $T_\Gamma$ is the theory of trivial pairs of DOAG, $\cF$ corresponds to the class of realized types. \item When $T_\Gamma$ corresponds to the class of bounded types, the class $\cF$ corresponds to those definable types which are orthogonal to the residue field sort and $p_{+\infty}$.
 We are unaware of a geometric interpretation of such type spaces. \item When $T_\Gamma$ is the theory of proper pairs of DOAG such that $P(\cM)$ is convex in $M$, the class $\cF$ corresponds to those definable which are orthogonal to the residue field sort and to $p_{0^+}$.
 Such types correspond to the residually algebraic types in~\cite{mu-stab-ACF} or standard types in~\cite{mu-stab-ACVF}.
-The set $\cF_V(K)$ can be used to give a vague notion of a branch of $V$ at infinity along a certain direction. \item When $T_\Gamma$ is the theory that corresponds to the class of all definable types in DOAG, then $\cF$ corresponds to the class of definable types orthogonal to the residue field sort.
+The set $\cF_V(K)$ can be used to give a notion of a branch of $V$ at infinity along a certain direction.
+Indeed, in the case when $V$ is an affine curve, such types correspond to infinitesimal neighborhoods of points at infinity for some projective embedding of $V$.
+For more details, see~\cite[Section 3]{mu-stab-ACF}. \item When $T_\Gamma$ is the theory that corresponds to the class of all definable types in DOAG, then $\cF$ corresponds to the class of definable types orthogonal to the residue field sort.
 Again, we are unaware of a geometric interpretation of such type spaces. \end{enumerate}